AAP Charter of Editorial Independence

 Future – Opportunities to develop or adapt the AAP news service within the auspices of this charter will be assessed on merit and actioned as the Board and managers see fit.

 An AAP Editorial Standards Committee monitors the quality and independence of the AAP news service and promotes compliance with the principles.

-The Committee comprises members appointed by the Board and Editorial Executive who meet on a regular basis to review complaints and other editorial issues, as well as providing guidance and advice as necessary.
+The Committee comprises members appointed by the CEO who meet on a regular basis to review complaints and other editorial issues, as well as providing guidance and advice as necessary.
 It aims to preserve the integrity, independence, quality and freedom from bias of the AAP news service, as well as to protect and promote the value of AAP’s news to the Australian public.